 Daybook: The Journal of an Artist

-A beautiful new edition of the cult classic that counts Zadie Smith and Rachel Kushner among its fans – with a new introduction by Celia Paul.
+A beautiful edition of the cult classic that counts Zadie Smith and Rachel Kushner among its fans – with a introduction by Celia Paul.

 Renowned American artist Anne Truitt kept this illuminating and inspiring journal between 1974-8, determined to come to terms with the forces that shaped her art and life.
 Beautifully written and a rare window on the workings of a creative mind, Daybook showcases an extraordinary artist whose insights generously and succinctly illuminate the artistic process.